Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Abstract

 \section{Abstract}

 Large language models (LLMs) are changing the way researchers interact with code and data in scientific computing.
-While their ability to generate general-purpose code is well established, their effectiveness in producing scientifically valid code/input scripting for domain-specific languages (DSLs) remains largely unexplored.
-We propose an evaluation procedure that enables domain experts (who may not be experts in the DSL) to assess the validity of LLM-generated input files for LAMMPS, a widely used molecular dynamics (MD) code, and to use those assessments to evaluate the performance of state-of-the-art LLMs and identify common issues.
-Key to the evaluation procedure are a normalization step to generate canonical files and an extensible parser for syntax analysis.
-The following steps isolate common errors without incurring costly tests (in time and computational resources).
-Once a working input file is generated, LLMs can accelerate verification tests.
-Our findings highlight limitations of LLMs in generating scientific DSLs and a practical path forward for their integration into domain-specific computational ecosystems by domain experts.
+While their ability to generate general-purpose code is well established, their effectiveness in producing scientifically valid scripts for domain-specific languages (DSLs) remains largely unexplored.
+We propose an evaluation procedure that enables domain experts to assess the validity of LLM-generated input files for LAMMPS, a widely used molecular dynamics (MD) code, without requiring deep familiarity with its syntax.
+The evaluation procedure combines a normalization step that produces canonical input files with an extensible parser for syntax analysis, followed by a reduced-cost execution stage and accuracy checks that isolate common errors before running costly simulations.
+We apply the pipeline to eight state-of-the-art LLMs across three prompts of increasing complexity.
+The parser pass rate has improved from 74\% to 91\% over the past year, but scientific accuracy on coupled multi-step workflows remains limited.
+Across all 80 scripts evaluated on the most complex prompt, only one was fully correct as generated.
+We further package the automated stages as a reusable agentic skill that LLMs can invoke during script generation; in a small-scale demonstration, this skill helped two models produce five fully correct scripts out of six across the same three prompts, including the hardest one.
+The pipeline highlights both the limitations of current LLMs in generating scientific DSLs and a practical path toward integrating them into domain-specific computational ecosystems.